 With that, we're all set to complete this slide!

-As you notice, navigating your way through a theme design is very accessible.
+As you notice, navigating through a theme design is very easy.

-What you need to keep in mind though is that there's a distinction between your slide design, which uses placeholders, and recurring components, which you can't edit directly in the slide but can change in the corresponding Master Slide.
-If you can't access it in the original master slide, this means there's a parent Master Slide which uses a Master Layout and that is being used by multiple master slides.
+It would be best if you remembered that there's a distinction between your slide design, which uses placeholders, and recurring components, which you can't edit directly in the slide but can change in the corresponding Master Slide.
+If you can't access an item in the original master slide, a parent Master Slide uses a Master Layout.
+Multiple slides use the master layout.
 This allows for a consistent design across multiple presentation files.

 As a quick overview, the ideal process to edit a template is the following:

 - Copy and the original template into a new working document you'll save separately.

 - Make edits to each slide you work with.
 Start with placeholders, then change the corresponding Master Slide if needed.
 Of course, you can add and remove text, images, and charts.

 - You might notice that your changes to the Master Slide affects your other slides, which is good as you only need to update the placeholders, saving time.

 - Do a final check if everything looks solid, and you're all set!

 The Top Source for Premium PowerPoint Templates (With Unlimited Use)